top of page

 • Personal Responsibility Informed Consensual Kink (PRICK)

-helped formalize consent as the central ethical pillar of BDSM practice.
+Helped formalize consent as the central ethical pillar of BDSM practice.
 These frameworks reinforced the idea that power exchange is negotiated authority — not uncontrolled dominance.

 Psychological Dimension